 - Daily site backups are stored on a mirrored Xpheria remote computer

-- Daily site backups are stored on a dark cloud – achieved by shutting down cloud storage after the website upload
+- Daily site backups are stored on a dark cloud – achieved by shutting down the connection to cloud storage after the website upload

 Taking commonsense precautions can prevent harm to computer systems 95 percent of the time.
 Investing in the tools that monitor for computer system abnormalities in real-time and that automate multi-level backups can help you narrow the remaining 5 percent gap.